 Buying Guide: How to choose a road bike saddle for long rides

-Choosing the right road bike saddle for long distance touring fulfilling your demands can be a daunting task.
+Choosing the right road bike saddle for long-distance touring fulfilling your demands can be a daunting task.
 There are many options available in the market, you will need both time and effort to find out what is the right saddle for you.
 So we have discussed a few things below that might help you.

 # Adjusting Your Saddle

-First of all it is always a good idea that you adjust the saddle properly before a long distance outing.
+First of all, it is always a good idea that you adjust the saddle properly before a long-distance outing.
 Try to properly adjust the clamp that is used to mount the saddle to the post.
-For that you will need a standard tool that can be found in any bike tool kit.
+For that, you will need a standard tool that can be found in any bike tool kit.
 You just need to tilt the seat back and forward and then give a try.

 For instance, if you have a flat saddle you can tilt the saddle a little bit forward and notice how you feel.
-For other types of saddles you can find the right position which suits you the best by tilting and adjusting the saddle height.
+For other types of saddles, you can find the right position which suits you the best by tilting and adjusting the saddle height.
 Perhaps this video will help:

 # Find a Good Neutral Position on a Road Bike

-As long distance touring usually consist of racing, touring or even track racing like Triathlon; the preferable position is the forward position which is by placing you back inclined with 45° angle where the saddle is usually higher than the handlebar or at an equal level.
+As long-distance touring usually consist of racing, touring or even track racing like Triathlon; the preferable position is the forward position which is by placing you back inclined with 45° angle where the saddle is usually higher than the handlebar or at an equal level.
 This position is also suitable for Mountain cycling, Cross-country or Endurance.

 - The first rule that you should always follow is to keep your shoulders down and away from your ears.

-- Free up your head by lowering your shoulders as your shoulder are away from your ears.
+- Free up your head by lowering your shoulders as your shoulder is away from your ears.
 This will lead to a position for easier turning of your head and looking around and eventually helps you to stay more alert.